wilmerx5/wilmerx5/README.md

 <img src="https://i.imgur.com/7AwXfd2.jpg" alt="Profile Image"/>

 🔭 I’m currently working on: Exploring the world of tech through personal projects!
 I'm diving into exciting technologies like Next.js, Spring Boot, AWS, and more.
 Who needs a traditional job when you have endless possibilities in coding adventures? 🚀

+🌱 I’m currently learning advanced JavaScript frameworks like Next.js, backend development with Spring Boot, and cloud services with AWS.
+Continuously expanding my knowledge to stay updated with the latest industry trends and best practices.